 - ½ cup slivered almonds

 - 4 cups water

-- Add fennel seeds, cloves, cinnamon sticks and cardamom to the melted butter and cook for 3 minutes.
+- Then add fennel seeds, cloves, cinnamon sticks and cardamom to the melted butter and cook for 3 minutes

-- Add raisins and almonds and cook for 5 minutes stirring often.
+- Next add raisins and almonds and cook for 5 minutes stirring often

-- Add rice and mix together well.
-Let rice toast for 3 minutes.
+- Then add rice and mix together well letting the rice toast for about 3 minutes

-- Add water and leave uncovered until liquid comes to a boil.
+- Then add water and leave uncovered until liquid comes to a roaring boil

-- Once rice is cooked, add chopped dried apricots and mix together with rice.
+- Once rice is cooked, add chopped dried apricots and fluff with a fork

 2. You can add any combination of nuts and dried fruits.
 For example, cashews and cranberries work really well too.